[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 New Zealand's Kindertransportees

 Kindertransport was the unofficial name given to the rescue of between 9 and 10,000 mostly Jewish children brought from Europe between 1938 and 1940.
-While most went to Great Britain, small groups were also sent to Sweden, Holland and Belgium, and around 1,400 were transported to the USA.
-These children survived due to the Kindertransport and some found a new life of freedom in New Zealand.
+While most went to Great Britain, small groups were also sent to Sweden, Holland, and Belgium, and around 1,400 were transported to the USA.
+These children survived due to the Kindertransport, and some found a new life of freedom in New Zealand.

 Here are 13 of these stories, compiled by Claire Bruell, from over 90 oral history recordings with Holocaust survivors in New Zealand (mainly Auckland) and contributions from their families.

-Despite their stolen childhoods, the children lived fulfilling lives after the war, studying, marrying and having families of their own.
+Despite their stolen childhoods, the children lived fulfilling lives after the war, studying, marrying, and having families of their own.
 The majority of these 13 children who remained in New Zealand lived their adult lives as contributing individuals to New Zealand society.

 Click image to read more.